-With BUX you can set an Auto Close order so that an investment is automatically closed when it reaches a certain limit.
+With BUX you can set an Auto-Close order so that a position is automatically closed when it reaches a certain limit.

 The reason for this is due to stock prices sometimes jumping to a higher or lower price than the level on which the Auto Close is set.
 Especially when the market opens for a certain product, it can open at a much higher or lower price than what they closed at the day before.

 Example: you purchase Tesco and decide to set your Auto Close at -5%.
 Tesco closes that day at -1% and you are holding your position overnight.
-The market then opens and the first price after opening for Tesco is at -10%.
-The position you hold will now be closed at -10% and not the -5% you had set your auto close at, simply because it never hit the exact price at -5%.
+The market then opens and the first price after opening for Tesco is at -8%.
+The position you hold will now be closed at -8% and not the -5% you had set your auto close at, simply because it never hit the exact price at -5%.